vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 ## Author Kusto Stored Function (3)

-As with many database technology, we find it easier to manage data logic when it is closer to the data.
-Hence we use Kusto stored function here.
+As with many database technologies, we find it easier to manage data logic when it is closer to the data.
+Hence, we use Kusto stored function here.

 The function's logic is returning the "next slice" of data.
 It looks at where the ingestion table is and fetches a slice after that.